Minneapolis DWI Lawyer

 Why Hire a DWI Attorney at Keller Criminal Defense Attorneys?

-The direct and indirect consequences of a DWI conviction can be detrimental to your future.
-If you are facing charges as a repeat offender, or you’ve been charged with an aggravated DWI, you could spend many years behind bars if you lose your case.
+The direct and indirect consequences of a DUI conviction can be detrimental to your future.
+If you are facing charges as a repeat offender, or you’ve been charged with an aggravated DUI, you could spend many years behind bars if you lose your case.
 With so much on the line, you need a criminal defense attorney with experience, skill, and a track record of success to defend you.
 You need Max Keller and Barry S. Edwards on your side.

 About Max Keller

 Max Keller has more than 25 years of experience in criminal law.
-Mr. Keller was a prosecutor for the Attorney General’s Office for approximately five years, handling hundreds of DWI cases.
+Mr. Keller was a prosecutor for the Attorney General’s Office for approximately five years, handling hundreds of DUI cases.
 Max uses the experience and knowledge he gained during that time to his clients’ advantage, anticipating the negotiating tactics and legal strategies of the prosecutor and preparing for them in advance.
 Additionally, Max is a member of the Minnesota Society for Criminal Justice, a distinction that is reserved for the top 50 criminal defense lawyers in the state.

 About Barry S. Edwards